The Dead Daisies: Welcome to Daisyland and Locked and Loaded (2019)

-Glenn Hughes, "Righteous Days", Holy Ground and Radiance (2019–present)
+Glenn Hughes, "Righteous Days", Holy Ground and Radiance (2019–2022)

-In September 2019, the band debuted a new track 'Righteous Days' on Planet Rock Radio in the UK.
-It was also announced that Glenn Hughes would be joining the collective as lead singer and bassist.
+In September 2019, the band debuted a new track, 'Righteous Days', on Planet Rock Radio in the UK.
+It was also announced that Glenn Hughes would join the collective as lead singer and bassist.

-In November 2019, the band headed to the South of France to begin writing and recording the next album, which would be the first with Glenn Hughes.
-They spent two weeks in November then a further two weeks in December at La Fabrique Studios in Saint-Rémy de Provence (south of France) working with producer Ben Grosse.
-The new album will be released in 2020.
+In November 2019, the band headed to the south of France to begin writing and recording the next album, which would be the first with Glenn Hughes.
+They spent two weeks in November and two weeks in December at La Fabrique Studios in Saint-Rémy de Provence (south of France) working with producer Ben Grosse.
+The new album was to have been released in 2020.

 At the beginning of 2020, finishing touches and final mixing of the next album was completed with producer Ben Grosse.
-In February, a European tour starting at the end of May 2020 and stretching until well into July was announced but later postponed due to the COVID-19 pandemic.
+In February, a European tour starting at the end of May 2020 and stretching into July was announced but later postponed due to the COVID-19 pandemic.
 In June it was announced that the band would be playing a few shows with Foreigner in Germany and Poland starting in Hamburg on 6 June 2021.
-In addition, it was announced that the band would also do a number of dates in Europe in Summer 2021 with Judas Priest.
-On 17 April, 'Unspoken' the first single from the forthcoming album was released.
+In addition, it was announced that the band would also do a number of dates in Europe in summer 2021 with Judas Priest.
+On 17 April, 'Unspoken', the first single from the forthcoming album, was released.
 On May 15, US dance duo Dance With The Dead released a remix version of 'Unspoken'.
 On 17 July 2020 'The Lockdown Sessions' EP was released by the band on digital platforms.
 The band later announced that the release of Holy Ground, as well as a supporting tour, had been pushed back to 22 January 2021.
-The next single to be released by the band was 'Bustle and Flow' on the 25 September.
-The song reached 15 on the Billboard Mainstream Rock Chart.
-On the 4 December the next single 'Holy Ground' which is also the title track of the forthcoming album was released and was added to the Planet Rock 'A' playlist.
+The next single to be released by the band was 'Bustle and Flow' on 25 September.
+The song reached number 15 on the Billboard Mainstream Rock Chart.
+On 4 December the next single, 'Holy Ground', which is also the title track of the forthcoming album, was released and was added to the Planet Rock 'A' playlist.
 On 11 January the European tour due to start in February was postponed due to the worldwide pandemic.